mike1011/react-goodreadsapi-demo/README.md

 # Important Note:

+- Goodreads api returns XML response and not json.
-Unfortunately, to use GoodReads API, You have to use an external proxy that supports CORS to make the goodreads request else you will keep getting CORS error.More details [here](https://www.goodreads.com/topic/show/17893514-cors-access-control-allow-origin)
+- Unfortunately, to use GoodReads API, You have to use an external proxy that supports CORS to make the goodreads request else you will keep getting CORS error.More details [here](https://www.goodreads.com/topic/show/17893514-cors-access-control-allow-origin)